PhilippSchuette/projecteuler/README.md

 ## Project Status

 The following table summarizes the current project status.
 The `test coverage` tab indicates whether there are unit tests across programming languages (`yes`, `partially`, `no`).
-The speed of the fastest solution per problem is shown as well (all test were run on a ThinkPad T440 with an Intel i5-4300U CPU). *Solutions that written in bold face are still very slow and need improvement*!
+The speed of the fastest solution per problem is shown as well (all test were run on a ThinkPad T440 with an Intel i5-4300U CPU). *Solutions that are written in bold face are still very slow and need improvement*!

 | Problem | No. of Solutions | Test Coverage |      Python | C |       C++ | JS |    Go |
 | ------- | ---------------- | ------------- | ----------- |---| --------- | -- | ----- |